Identification of Separable OTUs for Multinomial Classification in Compositional Data Analysis: Binary classification framework

 An important aspect of the proposed methodology is the estimation of the uncertainty associated with the pairwise AUCs and with the derived separability index $S_k$.
 Since the construction of $S_k$ involves multiple levels of aggregation, we distinguish two main sources of dependence.

 \begin{enumerate} \item \textbf{Pairwise AUC variance in binary and multiclass settings.} For each pair of OTUs $(j,j')$, a pairwise log-ratio predictor is constructed and a classification model is fitted to predict $Y$.
-The resulting AUC, $AUC_{jj'}$, quantifies the ability of this log-ratio to discriminate between classes.
+The resulting AUC, $AUC_{jj'}$, quantifies the ability of this log-ratio to discriminate between classes. \item \textbf{Binary case ($C = 2$).} Two common approaches can be used to estimate $\operatorname{Var}(\widehat{AUC}_{jj'})$.